Early Childhood Music

 Repetition: As the core of learning in our classes, songs and movements are repeated in class, and reappear throughout the continuum of classes.
 Through repetition, children become engaged, achieve skills, and develop a musical vocabulary that will follow them throughout their lives.
 We encourage parents to sing or play recordings of the songs from class throughout the week at home.

 Repertoire: Lively and engaging folk songs teach musical skills while engaging the child and parent with the rich and evolving history of music that connects us to culture and community.

 Is it safe to sing and play insturments in class?

-Families attending class in person are encouraged to hum the songs softly to keep everyone safe.
+Families attending class in person are encouraged to sing the songs softly to keep everyone safe.
 The teaching artist will sing in a mask and keep appropriate distance from participants while singing.

 To avoid sharing instruments, families will be provided a set of clean, sanitized instruments for use during class.
 Instrument packs can be purchased for $20 at the front desk, if families wish to take them home to continue their musical experience daily.

 Our classes are recorded and will be available upon request to participants who missed their class.
 Unfortunately, make ups are not available at this point for in-person classes.